Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

       Allong with Edit and Done buttons.

       Profile page contains only the Name of the user at moment.
       But it can be upgraded to way more additional information on each user.
 For example: foto, link to important pages/sites, location, contact numbers, etc.

       New tasks contain all the categories needed for a clean and precise flow of information, such as: Category, Task Name, Task Description, Date, and Urgent slider-button for important tasks.
       With a 'Add task +' button on the bottom of the section

       Manage Category page is available only for Admin users and contains: 'Add Category' button responsible for creating all of the categories = Family Time, Nourishment, Shopping, Travel, Vacations, Work, etc.
       And each of those created branches is shown independently with descriptions and options to Edit or Delete them as you see fit.

       Log in/Log Out page are standard with pop up message that informs you on taks done - sign up or log out.
       In addition we have register button as well, where you register your account for future usage of the MMM application

 ### **Features Left to Implement**
 ---

-  * add more info to each profile page (photo and some additional "numbers" like axe, gender, date of birth, etc )
+  * add more info to each profile page (photo and some additional "numbers" like age, gender, date of birth, photo, contact information, links, etc )
   * make it more apealing to generale taste - visualy speaking
-  * adding gps navigation/location for each user
+  * adding GPS navigation/location for each user,adding sound or vibrating options for each changes or update on tasks/requests
 ---
 ---
 ## **Technologies Used**